SYPIAC/FTJ/README.md

         - NO - Tokens
     - YES - Load textures from file
         - NO - Optimize
+    - NO - Load models from file
+    - NO - Load sounds from file
     - NO - Enforce identical mods for networking
     - NO - Filter by mod in server list
     - NO - Add interface to choose desired mod (or perhaps just a more involved server setup step)